sajad torkamani

 In a nutshell

-A Unix domain socket serves as an endpoint for communication between processes running on the same machine.
+A Unix domain socket is an endpoint for communication between processes running on the same machine.
 Each Unix domain socket is identified using a file system path (similar to regular files).

 Create a socket